Understanding the foundation of how I shop, cook, create, and enjoy healthy and delicious recipes.

 - Low FODMAP

 I am Celiac and do not cook with any gluten.
 You may substitute regular bread, flour or crackers without any trouble.

 I am also diary intolerant but can handle Ghee (clarified butter) so if a recipe calls for Ghee, you can substitute with butter if you prefer.
 You may want to adjust the salt.

-And lastly I have a FODMAP sensitivity and choose to cook with very little (or none at all) onions and garlic.
-I will substitute a gluten free aesofitida spice (very pungent!) instead.
+And lastly I have a FODMAP sensitivity and choose to cook with no onions and garlic.
+I will substitute a gluten free aesofitida spice instead.

 ALL CALORIES ARE NOT CREATED EQUAL:

 I do not put nutrition information on my recipes because most people’s understanding of “calories in calories out” is quite distorted.
 This theory is incredibly old and scientists have proven that a 100 calorie bag of pretzels is not the same as 100 calories of almonds.
 I will, however, post the nutritional benefits of specific ingredients and why I cook with them.

 I have lot’s of tips and tricks I will share to help you:

 - Eat healthy and save money on your weekly groceries